BDC Hamburger Icon

 What is an email list?

-An email list – also called a “mailing list” or “subscribers list” – is a collection of email addresses a business has gathered from visitors and customers.
-With opt-in email marketing, individuals willingly choose to receive communications from the business, including updates, announcements and discounts.
+An email list — also called a mailing list or subscriber list — is a collection of email addresses a business has gathered from visitors and customers.
+With opt-in email marketing, individuals actively choose to receive communications from the business, including updates, announcements and discounts.
+The best email marketing services can help you build and manage your list while delivering relevant, targeted content.

 1. Quality: Quality is your top priority.
 You must ensure your list consists of real people who actively check their email.